-The Voluntary Housing Bodies decide on the types of housing projects/services they will provide, having regard to local needs.
-They are responsible for tenancy allocations in consultation with the Local Authorities.
-They are not-for-profit organisations, concerned with the relief of housing needs and usually take the legal form of housing associations.
+The approved housing bodies decide on the types of housing projects/services they will provide having regard to local need.
+They are responsible for tenancy allocations in consultation with the local authority.

 Capital Assistance Scheme (CAS)

 The Capital Assistance Scheme (CAS) provides housing for people with specific categories of need or sheltered housing and provides 95% of the funding towards the building costs of a project subject to certain maximum limits.

 The AHB retains 25% nomination rights on a project where there is only 95% funding approval.
 However if the AHB does not wish to retain 25% nomination rights then 100% funding can be approved for the project subject to maximum limits.
 Nomination rights refer to the appointment of tenants to the property on completion or acquisition.
 Applicants must be approved for social housing and on an approved local authority social housing waiting list.
 In the case of the 25% above, these tenants do not have to be qualified for social housing or come from an approved local authority social housing waiting list.

 This grant scheme provides additional funding to the AHB’s based on a fixed amount for each unit of residential accommodation provided the scheme is available for the provision of such facilities.

 Funding for this scheme is provided by way of a grant from the National Lottery.